wolfraine/PythonMusicPlayer/README.md

 # PythonMusicPlayer
 # Python Music Player is program to listen to audio files, to create simple play list
-# Player is allerdy semi finised there are many options to develop, like resizeable frame or tag editor
+# Player is allready semi finised there are many options to develop, like resizeable frame or tag editor